 Beat in the eggs one at a time, ensuring each is well incorporated before adding the next.

 Finely grate the lemon rind and squeeze the juice.
-Set the juice aside.
+Save the juice for later.

-Add the rind and any lemon pulp to the mixing bowl and combine well.
+Add the rind and any lemon pulp to the mixing bowl and mix well.

 Tip the mixture into the prepared loaf tin and smooth the top.

 Bake for 45-50 minutes, until a cocktail stick pressed into the sponge comes out clean.

 Allow the cake to cool in the tin.